vkrishnam/Traffic_Sign_Classifier/writeup.md

-#**Traffic Sign Recognition**
+#**Traffic Sign Recognition - Project#2 - CarND**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+##Project Writeup

 ---

 **Build a Traffic Sign Recognition Project**

-The goals / steps of this project are the following:
+The goals of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Load the GTSRB training and test dataset (http://benchmark.ini.rub.de/index.php?section=gtsrb&subsection=dataset)
 * Explore, summarize and visualize the data set
-* Design, train and test a model architecture
+* Design, train and test a model architecture using TensorFlow
-* Use the model to make predictions on new images
+* Use the model to make predictions on new images, downloaded from Internet.
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report